CONTEXT

 We partnered with the second biggest Arts & Crafts Festival in Los Angeles

-With our new partnership with the Jackalope Arts Fair, it became even more important to develop a clear brand identity and a functional mobile application by April 23rd.
-Our goal was to travel to Pasadena, Los Angeles for their Arts & Crafts festival, where we planned to pitch our concept directly to sellers and buyers attending the event.
+With our new partnership with the Jackalope Arts Fair, establishing a clear brand identity and a functional mobile app by April 23rd became critical.
+Our goal was to attend the Pasadena Arts & Crafts festival and pitch the concept directly to sellers and buyers on-site.

 BRANDING PROCESS (8 Weeks Left)